kashmir54/kashmir54.github.io/_ctfs/TetCTF2021/index.md

 Concatenating that output leads into a 93 chars string, which will be refused by the length condition.
 We can merge adjacent XOR operations with the same number of operators and also use the \'\*\' as it is since is accepted by the regex.
 Knowing that, we end up with this expresion:

-If you use all XOR operations, encode the & symbol since the server will interpret it as a new parameter.
+If there is an & on your XOR operations, encode it (%26), since the server will interpret it as a new parameter.
+Thanks to [RazviOverflow](https://ctftime.org/user/72894) who was aware of that and led us into the flag:

 ```
 ('|||'^'...'^'213').('*~'^'^^').('^'^'.'^'|'^'%26').('|'^'.'^'2')